danielcodes/danielcodes.github.io/_posts/2018-03-16-deploying-pollster.md

 ##### Make your API routes distinct

 For the frontend, React Router takes care of the routing.
 In the backend, it is the configured Django urls.
-Not realizing this, I had created conflicting urls, where I had a route for `/questions` in both React Router and Django.
+Not thinking ahead, I had created conflicting urls, where I had a route for `/questions` in both React Router and Django.
 Navigating through the site to get to `/questions` worked fine but if the url was punched in through the browser, I would end up with the Django page serving the JSON data.

-To resolve this, I had to prefix all Django urls with `/api`.
-This allows the routes set up by React Router and the Django urls to play nicely.
+To resolve this, I prefixed all Django urls with `/api`.
+Now the routes set up by React Router and the Django urls did not conflict.

 ### Conclusion